SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

 - Sound Blaster® Live! - The successor to the AWE64, which improved the synthesizer chip to the EMU10K1, supporting modulators.
 - Sound Blaster® Audigy - The successor to the SB Live!, containing the EMU10K2 chip.
 - Sound Blaster® X-Fi - The successor to the SB Audigy, containing the EMU20K1 or EMU20K2 chip.
 Supports 24-Bit SoundFont® 2 files (2.04).
-- Static RIFF - Any RIFF-type format with a fixed chunk size field width, including RIFF or RIFF64.
-See "RIFF-type format", "RIFF" and "RIFF64".
+- Static RIFF - Any RIFF-type format with a fixed chunk size field width, including RIFF or RIFS.
+See "RIFF-type format", "RIFF" and "RIFS".
 - Synth - Abbreviation of "Synthesiser," see "Synthesiser" in `SFSPEC24.PDF` for more information.
 - Tree structure - A structure consisting of branches and leaves.
 - Vorbis - A lossy audio compression format commonly used in open-source software.
 The basic compression format that most Werner SF3 and SFe-compatible software should be expected to implement.